Hop3 CLI Reference¶

 Notes:

-- Does not automatically start the app (use hop3 app:start)
+- Does not automatically start the app (use hop3 app start)

 - Restoring to existing app overwrites data (confirmation required)

-hop3 backup:delete ⚠️¶
+hop3 backup destroy ⚠️¶

 DESTRUCTIVE - Delete a backup.